LBNL-ETA/SimulatorToFMU/README.rst

 .. note::

-  SimulatorToFMU generates FMUs that use the Python/ C API for interfacing with Python-driven simulation programs and Python scripts.
+  SimulatorToFMU generates FMUs that use the Python/C API for interfacing with Python-driven simulation programs and Python scripts.

 Requirements